AhmedAlYousif-AI/O0Zdp1U9TiVA1Qvv/README.md

 # Potential Talents

 Introduction:
-Building a recommondation system that could help finding the talented Candidates whom are suitable for the announced job roles and assigning them as a Human resources and staffing company to the technology companies.
+Built a recommondation system that could help finding the talented Candidates whom are suitable for the announced job roles and assigning them as a Human resources and staffing company to the technology companies.

 Data Description: